HenniAb/site-vitrine-react/README.md

-# Site Vitrine for Agency with animation
+# Site Vitrine for Agency with animation  (Framer Motion)

 Animated single page created with React and JS,
 Home - Portfolio - Contact